hzzzzzhappy/hzzzzzhappy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Hanzhe Liang.
-I received my double Bachelor's degree in Management and Science from Shenzhen University in June 2026, and I will soon begin my Ph.D. studies in the Department of Computational Biology at MBZUAI.
+I am Hanzhe Liang, an incoming Ph.D. student in Computational Biology at MBZUAI, supervised by [Jun Wen](https://jungel2star.github.io/).
+Prior to that, I received my dual Bachelor's degrees in Management and Science from Shenzhen University in June 2026.

 My research interests include anomaly detection, spatial intelligence, digital twins, and AI for precision medicine.
 I am particularly interested in building generalizable AI systems for industrial inspection and high-order biomedical prediction.